cb614611757/Attention-ATN/README.md

 Attention-ATN
 ======
-Tensorflow implementation of ttention-ATN: A Method to Generate Transferable Adversarial \\
+Tensorflow implementation of Attention-ATN: A Method to Generate Transferable Adversarial \\
 Examples}

 USAGE